 Another benefit of a solid patient-therapist bond is increased treatment adherence.
 Patients who feel connected and supported by their therapist are likelier to stick to their treatment plan.
 A study published in the Journal of Clinical Psychology found that patients with a strong alliance with their therapist had higher levels of treatment adherence, leading to better outcomes.
 Additionally, a study published in the Journal of Consulting and Clinical Psychology found that patients who had a positive relationship with their therapist had a 50% lower dropout rate than those who did not.

 Furthermore, a robust patient-therapist bond can improve the patient's mental well-being.
-Research has shown that patients who feel a sense of connection and understanding with their therapist experience reduced symptoms of anxiety, depression, and other mental health conditions—in a study published in the Journal of Counseling Psychology, patients who reported a strong alliance with their therapist experienced more significant reductions in depression symptoms than those who did not.
+Research has shown that patients who feel a sense of connection and understanding with their therapist experience reduced symptoms of anxiety, depression, and other mental health conditions.
+In a study published in the Journal of Counseling Psychology, patients who reported a strong alliance with their therapist experienced more significant reductions in depression symptoms than those who did not.

 Moreover, a solid patient-therapist bond can help to reduce the risk of premature therapy termination.
 Research has shown that patients who feel connected to their therapists are less likely to drop out of therapy prematurely.